 12. Nutrition for menopausal women

-10 years before the menopause hits, your reproductive system gradually prepares for retirement and hormone production changes.
+10 years before the menopause hits, hormone production changes.
 By eating especially well as you enter your menopausal years, you can ease the transition.
 Make sure you boost calcium intake and get plenty of vitamin D and magnesium, both of which support calcium absorption.
 Limit wine, sugar, white flour products, and coffee.
 Hot flashes improve in almost all cases when those foods are limited or avoided.

 Eat more good fats.
 Omega-3 and omega-6 essential fatty acids can help boost hormone production and give skin a healthy glow.
 Evening primrose oil and blackcurrant oil are good sources of gamma-linolenic acid (GLA), an essential fatty acid that helps balance hormones.
 Flaxseed can also be effective in managing hot flashes.
 Add one to two tablespoons of ground flaxseed to your daily diet.
 Try sprinkling it on soups, salads, or main dishes.

-That is a VERY potted version of my ‘how to eat what’s good for you’ guide… But it’s a good starting point if you’re looking for pointers on nutritional food for women.
+That is a super-brief version of my ‘how to eat what’s good for you’ guide… But it’s a starting point.
 MUTU Food is all about eating good, clean, real, wholesome food… and if you start with that foundation, you can’t go far wrong.